Japanese Section, ILA

 LAJ.C501 U1~U8 Japanese culture 3: Multi-cultural collaboration

-This course examines the conflicts of international graduates of Japanese universities and Japanese employees working in a global environment.The course further examines how they try to solve such conflicts, as well as how they feel the significance of their own existence in their workplace from their respective viewpoint.
+Through text readings and discussion, students will learn the knowledge and communication skills necessary to work smoothly in a multicultural environment.
+This course examines the conflicts of international graduates from Japanese universities and Japanese employees working in a global environment.The course further examines how they try to solve such conflicts, as well as how they feel the significance of their own existence in their workplace from their respective viewpoint.

-Through text readings and discussion, students will learn the current situation of exchange between Japanese students and international students, mechanisms of prejudice and stereotype formation that prevent positive contact, and conditions and theories of cross-cultural contact for prejudice reduction.
-Students are also exptected to deepen mutual understanding through exchange and collaborative experiences with Japanese students, and to acquire cross-cultural communication skills from cognitive, emotional, and behavioral perspectives through this course.
-Not specified
+LAJ.C502 U1~U8 Japanese culture 4: Multi-cultural collaboration Through text readings and discussion, students will learn the current situation of exchange between Japanese students and international students, and conditions and theories of cross-cultural contact for prejudice reduction.
+Students are also expected to deepen mutual understanding through exchange and collaborative experiences with Japanese students, and to acquire multicultural communication skills and leadership from cognitive, emotional, and behavioral perspectives through this course.
+Original material

 PAGE TOP